-The TOE can be used to email scanned documents.
-In addition, the TOE can send email alert messages to administrator-specified email addresses, or send automated emails regarding product configuration and MFP supplies to HP.
+The TOE can send email alert messages to administrator-specified email addresses, or send automated emails regarding product configuration and supplies to HP.
 The TOE supports protected communications between itself and Simple Mail Transfer Protocol (SMTP) gateways.
 It uses IPsec with X.509v3 certificates to protect the communications and to mutually authenticate with the SMTP gateway.
-The TOE can only protect unencrypted emails up to the SMTP gateway.
+The TOE can only protect unencrypted email up to the SMTP gateway.
 It is the responsibility of the Operational Environment to protect emails from the SMTP gateway to the email's destination.
 Also, the TOE can only send emails; it does not accept inbound emails.